wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    positive and negative responses (respectively) until the TTL or signatures on the records in question expire.
-However, it seems prudent for resolvers to avoid blocking new authoritative data or synthesizing new data on their own.
-Resolvers that follow this recommendation will have a more consistent view of the namespace."
+However, it seems prudent for resolvers to avoid blocking new authoritative data or